gae-init/gae-init-docs/main/templates/reference/decorator/permission_required.md

 This will automagically register `'moderator'` as an available permission which an admin can assign to individual users via the user list.
-For convenience you can leave the `permission` string empty, which will cause the permission to  named as the decorated function (so `@auth.permission_required()` would introduce and check for the permission `'moderate'` in the example above).
+For convenience you can leave the `permission` string empty, which will cause the permission to be named as the decorated function (so `@auth.permission_required()` would introduce and check for the permission `'moderate'` in the example above).